riteshn96/multi-cloud-kubernetes-pipeline/README.md

 The repository is structured to separate concerns, making it clean and maintainable.

 .
-├── app.py # The Python Flask web application
+├── app.py
-├── requirements.txt # Python dependencies for the application
+├── requirements.txt
-├── Dockerfile # Instructions to build the application's Docker container ├── kubernetes/ # Kubernetes manifest files (to be added) │ ├── deployment.yaml
+├── Dockerfile
+├── jenkins.Dockerfile
+├── kubernetes/
+│   ├── deployment.yaml
 │   └── service.yaml
+├── terraform/
-├── terraform/ # Terraform code for infrastructure (to be added) │ └── main.tf
+│   └── main.tf
-├── Jenkinsfile # The CI/CD pipeline-as-code (to be added)
+├── Jenkinsfile
-└── README.md # Project documentation (this file)
+└── README.md

 ## 5. How to Run This Project